axiom-crypto/halo2-lib/README.md

 cargo bench --bench fp_mul
 ```

-This runs the same proof generation over 10 runs and collect the average.
+This runs the same proof generation over 10 runs and collects the average.
 Each circuit has a fixed configuration chosen for optimal speed.
 These benchmarks are mostly for use in performance optimization.

 ### Secp256k1 ECDSA